begler1/20532CIDL-EXP-M2/content.md

 d.
 In the Subnet name box, provide the value Apps.
 e.
 Ensure that the Subnet address range box has the value 10.0.0.0/24.
 f.
 In the Resource group section, select the Use existing option.
 g.
-In the Resource group section, locate the dialog box and provide the value 20532.
+In the Resource group section, locate the dropdown listbox and select your pre-existing resource group.
 h.
 In the Create virtual network blade, click Create.

 #### :camera: SCREENSHOT